This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 If you’re not a fan of the heat, Mojácar Pueblo is cooler in the wintertime, with highs of 18°C and minimal crowds.

 Mojácar Pueblo is the perfect little town to wander around with lots to see and do.
+It really is a must on any Spain Bucket List.
 As you make your way through the maze-like streets, be prepared to be in awe of the colorful and intricately detailed tiles that line doorframes, along with flowering vines that drape delicately from the buildings.

 At the center of Mojácar Pueblo, you will find the Plaza Nueva, a small elevated square that boasts gorgeous views of surrounding hills and plains.
 It makes for a great photo opportunity and there are also several shops and cafés where you can sit down and enjoy a cold drink.